surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   gliss
 - Sin, FM2, and FM3 get a 'vintage feedback' mode (right mouse the Feedback slider) using a longer feedback window for slightly smoother feedback results.
+- The default Comb Filter buffer is twice as long (4096 samples) allowing lower frequency physical modelling at high sample rates.
+Self builders can reduce this size if they need to preserve memory through a CMake switch.

 ## Tuning-related changes
 - The tuning editor gets two new visualizations.
 The "True Keys" mode shows actual keys depressed and the interval betwene them.
 The "Radial" mode changes to "Polar" with both a "Radial" and "Angular" mode.
 - The tuning editor converts into a tuning analyzer in MTS-ESP mode, showing the new True Keys mode against MTS-ESP sources
+- Option to blanket ignore ODDSound-MTS removed.
+- Disconencting from ODDSound-MTS on an instance-by-instance basis is remembered in teh DAW state
+- Misleading tuning-related type-ins in 'tune-after-modulation' mode now present accurate errors

 ## MIDI and Performance Changes
+- Support MIDI Program Change
+  - The user patch directory contains a `MIDI Programs` directory
+  - Patches in the top level form a bank 0 if present
+  - Subdirectories form bank 0 ...
+128 if no top level patches present of 1...127 if so
 - Support MIDI learn on all channels by channel
 - Disallow learn on reserved MIDI CCs
 - Dual scene mode in MPE and Latch-with-23-routing-off mis-released voices,